arunisean/crd/README.md

 - **Multi-Source Categorization**: Fetch news from different categories (e.g., Crypto, AI, Academic), each with its own set of RSS feeds and rating criteria defined in `feeds.json`.
 - **AI-Powered Rating & Summarization**: Uses an OpenAI-compatible API to rate articles and generate both English and Chinese summaries.
 - **Database Backend**: Uses SQLite to store all fetched articles, ratings, and summaries, providing a persistent and queryable data store.
+- **Modern UI**: A responsive, modern web interface built with Bootstrap.
+- **Statistics Page**: A dedicated page to view content statistics.
+- **Sharing Functionality**: Share articles with a custom-generated analysis image.
 - **Web Interface**: A simple Flask-based web application to display the generated digest.
 - **Automated Pipeline**: A command-line interface to run the entire process from fetching to rendering.
 - **Extensible Configuration**: Easily configure API keys, models, and sources through a `.env` file.